 Number of Bolt Rows

-Number of rows of bolts.
+Number of rows of bolts on each side.

 Row Spacing